TheRogerDodger/Portfolio/index.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Category: Algorithms and Data Structure
 This artifact is the above finished [Python code](https://github.com/TheRogerDodger/Portfolio/blob/gh-pages/C%20to%20Python/CS-499-MilestoneTwo.py).
 While the program is running, it allows anyone that knows the password to view and change the grades of five students.

 I chose to build off from my first artifact for the algorithms and data structure category because of how much room there was for improvement in the code.
 Before my enhancements, the program didn’t have a secure sign-on, it didn’t use the entered username for any checks and also used ‘123’ as a password for everyone.
 The program also didn’t care what was entered and would exit on certain inputs.
-Below I go into the enhancements that were made.
+Below I go into the main enhancements that were made.

 <hr>